 Six of the nine tapes have no audio.
 While much of the shooting was indeed done without sound, there are some shots where the clapper board is visible with a sound number, so sound would have been recorded at the time but it's just missing on the tapes.
 This set was never meant for the public to see in its entirety, so it probably never mattered to anyone involved.
 It was just created for Elite to assemble the raw footage featurette.

 It was from these nine tapes (tapes one, two & three mostly) that the twenty-minute 'Behind The Scenes Footage & Outtakes' featurette on the 1999 US R1 Elite Entertainment Special Edition DVD was edited together.
 This is entirely different to the The Evil Dead: Treasures From The Cutting Room Floor raw footage featurette on the 2007 US R1 Anchor Bay Entertainment 3-disc Ultimate Edition DVD.

 Below you can see the artwork personally created for this VHS to DVD transfer.
 While there were nine source tapes, their short running length meant that all the footage could fit across just two dual layer DVDs.
+There are no menus, and simply play from start to finish.
 This DVD set is not being publicly shared, but may be available for trade if you have something equally special available in return.

 The Extended German 96 minute 'XXL Version'